AndrewRadev/gnugo.vim/README.md

 ## Requirements

 This plugin requires Vim with `+job`.
 Vim 8 will do, but you can even use a Vim 7.4 with a late enough patch level.
 Check the output of `:version`.
+It should also work on Neovim, but it hasn't been tested with recent versions.

 You'll also need GnuGo installed, since Vim simply interacts with that program.
 For example, on Arch Linux, you can install it with:

 ```
 # pacman -S gnugo